wepelham3/sack2/README.md

 - `vals` to summarize frequency of values in a vector
 - `n_unique` to count number of unique values in a vector
+- `%notin%` to test whether an element is NOT in a set
 - `describe_vec` to tidily summarize a vector
 - `describe_df` to tidily summarize a dataframe
 - `describe_NA` to tidily summarize missing data